Extra Virgin Olive Oil: A Long And Noble History

 Is Olive Oil A Food Or A Medicine?

-In Rome, olive oil was used for nearly everything in relation to their health.
-Roman medicine takes heavily from Greek doctors, who influenced European medicine for centuries, and Hippocrates, the father of modern medicine writes about over 60 different conditions or ailments that can be treated with olive oil, including skin problems, burns and wounds, ear infections, gynecological problems, healing surgical scars, and much more.
-Many of these uses are still valid and are used as home remedies today.
+In Rome, olive oil was integral to health and well-being.
+Roman medicine, heavily influenced by Greek doctors, drew extensively from their practices, which shaped European medicine for centuries.
+Hippocrates, the father of modern medicine, documented over 60 conditions or ailments that could be treated with olive oil.
+His writings cover a wide range of uses, including treatments for skin problems, burns, wounds, ear infections, gynecological issues, and the healing of surgical scars.
+Remarkably, many of these applications remain relevant and continue to be used as home remedies today.

 The Roman doctor Galen, who was born in Greece, was also credited with the invention of cold cream, using olive oil as his base for in instead of the modern day mineral oil.
 It has been in used for over a thousand years for soothing skin and relieving sunburns.